New UN secretary-general starts work

 United Nations (CNN)Antonio Guterres cheerfully walked into the United Nations on Tuesday to officially assume his position as secretary-general.

-But looming large over his future is a man on the other side of Manhattan who also starts his new job soon.
+But looming large over his future is a man not far away, at Trump Tower in Manhattan, who also starts his new job soon.

 President-elect Donald Trump has criticized the UN for its failure to perform and for a Security Council vote against Israel on settlements.
 He even tweeted that the UN was just a place "to talk and have a good time."